 House Bill 5057 (reported without amendment)

 A SUMMARY OF HOUSE BILL 5057 AS REPORTED FROM COMMITTEE

 The bill would amend Section 2882a of the Public Health Code to establish a $40 fee for each heirloom birth certificate issued by the State Registrar.
 Under the bill, the registrar would transmit $20 of each fee to the State Treasurer for deposit as a gift or donation into the Children's Trust Fund.

 (Currently the Code requires the Department of Community Health to promulgate rules to establish the amount of the fee for each separate design of an heirloom certificate of birth.)

-The amount of costs and revenue created by HB 5057 is not known for the state registrar and the Department of Community Health (DCH) or for the Children's Trust Fund administered by Department of Human Services.
+The amount of costs and revenue created by House Bill 5057 is not known for the State Registrar and the Department of Community Health (DCH) or for the Children's Trust Fund administered by Department of Human Services.
 No heirloom birth certificates have been issued to date.
-If the number of heirloom birth certificates ordered is 5,000 annually, total revenue generated will be $200,000, with $100,000 deposited to the Children's Trust Fund and $100,000 covering the DCH costs of heirloom birth certificate processing and promotion.
+DCH indicates that requests processed in other states with similar provisions total no more than 1,000 per year to date.
+If the number of heirloom birth certificates ordered is 500 annually, total revenue generated will be $20,000, with $10,000 deposited to the Children's Trust Fund and $10,000 covering the DCH costs of heirloom birth certificate processing and promotion.

 Fiscal Analyst: Susan Frey

 ■ This analysis was prepared by nonpartisan House staff for use by House members in their deliberations, and does not constitute an official statement of legislative intent.